Much more than just oil & gas

 GIF aims to capture the opportunities for growth offered by the GCC economies of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 It is permitted to invest in listed or soon-to-be-listed companies on one of the GCC exchanges.
 In practice, the company does not make pre-IPO investments.

-GIF makes its investments through its wholly-owned, British Virgin Islands domiciled subsidiary Epicure Qatar Opportunities Holdings Limited.
+GIF makes its investments through its wholly-owned, BVI domiciled subsidiary Epicure Qatar Opportunities Holdings Limited.

 GIF was admitted to trading on AIM on 31 July 2007 and moved across to the Main Market on 13 May 2011.
-Following a growing concentration of the share register (see page 19), on 19 May 2021 the company moved to the Specialist Fund Segment (which can make it harder for ordinary investors to buy shares).
+Following a growing concentration of the share register (see page 18), on 19 May 2021 the company moved to the Specialist Fund Segment.
 A more diversified share register might allow it to switch back to the Main Market again.

 GIF’s initial focus was on the Qatari market.
 In 2017, the remit was broadened to encompass the whole of the GCC region.